depth-aware ar edge blending

 manual.RenderWithShader(depthShader, string.Empty);

-The depth buffers render at half resolution.
+Depth buffers render at half resolution.
 Depth variation is smooth across pixels, so full resolution is unnecessary.
-This saves 75% of memory bandwidth with imperceptible quality loss.
-The depth-only shader skips all material evaluation: no lighting calculations, no textures, just vertex transformation and depth write.
-This pass runs fast even with complex geometry.
+This saves 75% of memory bandwidth.
+The depth-only shader skips all material evaluation: no lighting, no textures, just vertex transformation and depth write.

 Real-world edges provide cues for blending.
 Where the camera feed has edges, brighten virtual geometry near them.
-This creates the impression of environmental interaction: light reflecting off real surfaces onto virtual objects.
+This creates the impression of light reflecting off real surfaces onto virtual objects.

 half4 frag (v2f i) : SV_Target